annajolt/Apifedsim/README.md

 ### *User Story*

-As a crypto trader I need a visualization of volatility of a cryptocurrency based on my initial investment to determine the best & worse possible returns of the cryptocurrency I select.
+As a crypto trader you need a visualization of volatility of a cryptocurrency based on your initial investment to determine the best & worse possible returns of the cryptocurrency you select.

-Acceptance Criteria:  Given that I need to know the volatility when choosing a cryptocurrency to determine best & worse possible returns then I need to have a simulation that will produce the results for the selected cryptocurrency.

-### *
+### *Our Solution - Crypto Query Lite*

 Steps:
 1. I will need an option to choose cryptocurrencies (established by using questionary through .ask() function;